-RUS-201 Second-Year Russian 4 credits, not offered every year 4 class hours/week
+RUS-201 Second-Year Russian 4 credits, not offered every year

 First of a three-term sequence in intermediate Russian which continues developing all of the basic language skills presented up through RUS-103.
 Course focuses on oral skills, vocabulary, and grammar in patterns that imitate natural conversation.
-Meets the arts & letters requirement for the AAOT degree.
 Prerequisite: RUS-103 or instructor consent.

-RUS-202 Second-Year Russian 4 credits, not offered every year 4 class hours/week
+RUS-202 Second-Year Russian 4 credits, not offered every year

 Second of a three-term sequence in intermediate Russian which continues to focus on all of the language skills presented up through RUS-201.
-Meets the arts & letters requirement for the AAOT degree.
 Prerequisite: RUS-201 or instructor consent.

-RUS-203 Second-Year Russian 4 credits, not offered every year 4 class hours/week
+RUS-203 Second-Year Russian 4 credits, not offered every year

 Third of a three-term sequence in intermediate Russian which continues to focus on all of the language skills presented up through RUS-202.
-Meets the arts & letters requirement for the AAOT degree.
 Prerequisite: RUS-202 or instructor consent.